 - Contact information and a call-to-action button on your profile

-A creator account has its own set of benefits for influencers and content creators.
+A creator account has its own set of benefits for for influencers, key opinion leaders, and content creators.
 But for most marketers, a business account is where it’s at.
 Hop back up to the top of this post and convert your account if you haven’t already done so.

 2. Clearly define your goals